 If you’re in a rush, you could head straight down the south side of Mount Hollywood on a super-steep use trail.
 This will trim 0.2 miles from the loop.

 Otherwise, leave the summit and walk north.
 Bear left at the split where Mount Hollywood Trail merged near the summit.
-Just past that, you will hit another unmarked junction.
+Just past that, you will hit another junction.
 Make a sharp left turn to begin descending around the west side of the mountain.
 At the top of this trail, you’ll be facing west over Mount Hollywood Drive toward the Hollywood Sign.
 Stay to the left past a spur out to a holding tank and continue around the mountain.
 As the trail curves to the southwest side of the summit, you’ll pass a picturesque little vista point with benches spread out near a cluster of palm trees.
 This trail probably offers the loop’s best views of the Hollywood Sign.

 Proceed down Mount Hollywood Hiking Trail to a multi-point junction, 0.35 miles below the summit.
 Cross the wide trail and take the narrower track hugging the west side of the ridge to the south.
 Hike down through chaparral, descending toward Griffith Observatory.
-Come to another junction that is unmarked but very important for this loop.
+Come to another junction that is very important for this loop.
 Those hiking down to Griffith Observatory use the trail to the right.
 Turn left to descend toward Vermont Canyon Road and complete the loop.

 The single track goes east descending to the back of a canyon above Vermont Canyon Road.
 After a third of a mile, pass alongside a fence surrounding the bird sanctuary in the canyon below.
 Proceed down the trail to a horseshoe bend on Vermont Canyon Road.
 Turn left, passing a bathroom, to find a dirt trail down the east side of the road.
 Walk 0.2 miles on this path along the road to return to the trailhead at the start of Riverside Trail, completing this hike.